cal-itp/data-infra/docs/publishing/sections/4_notebooks_styling.md

 ## Last Checks

 Your notebook is all ready to be published.
-However, it never hurts to double check your work once more.
-Here are some things to look over once more.
+However, it never hurts to do some final checks once more.

 - All your values are formatted properly.
 Currencies should have $ and percentages should have %.
 - The titles of your visualizations make sense and have the correct capitalizations.